-Why machines are better than humans at work is a sensitive topic.
-But an important topic that all humans need to understand.
+Why machines are better than humans at work is a sensitive but crucial topic since, year after year, more machines are replacing human jobs.

 |Type of work||Yearly labor productivity growth (2000 to 2016)||Automation potential|